jonyoder/boggler/README.md

 If you open the Chrome developer console, you'll see that the application logs the milliseconds to solve each puzzle.

+The application solves the Boggle board as follows:
+- Using the view data, a "graph" (Map of Maps) is created to support fast recursive lookups of letter sequences
+- Using the graph, we simply iterate the dictionary entries and look for matches

 The following source files are probably of most interest:
 - words.js (the dictionary; copied from /usr/share/dict/words)
 - js/actions/index.js (see the 'playGame' method)